uber/h3/docs/api/hierarchy.md

 int compact(const H3Index *h3Set, H3Index *compactedSet, const int numHexes);
 ```

-Compacts the set `h3Set` of indexes as best as possible, into the array `compactedSet`. `compactedSet` must be at least the size of `h3Set`.
+Compacts the set `h3Set` of indexes as best as possible, into the array `compactedSet`. `compactedSet` must be at least the size of `h3Set` in case the set cannot be compacted.

 Returns 0 on success.